miekg/godoc2md/cmd/godocserve/README.md

    If something is searched, the listed repos have only that keyword in them.
 2. g/ rendered contents of a package.
 I.e. g/github.com/miekg/dns shows in the contents of the docs of that packages.

+## Bugs

+Subdirectories are not indexed and thus have no README.md, they are mentioned, but not linked from the main pkg docs.